SeminarSeminarSeminar/pcl2gridmap/README.md

 ```

 ## 5. TODO
-A way to generate a gridmap with a uniform scale should be considered
+A way to generate a gridmap with a uniform scale should be considered.